 The Community Needs Assessment and Outreach (CNA&O) committee identifies a particular need in the community and focuses on meeting that need.
 The organization as a whole and ALF, CAP, and Assisteens as individuals participate in these philanthropic projects.
 Beginning with the first outreach project in 2012, members collected much needed items for “Skidettes,” an ecumenical group that makes sack lunches for individuals in the downtown area of “skid row.
-Since then, items such as food, personal care products, books, and electronic equipment have been donated that contributed to the health, well-being, and success of those who receive them.
+Since then, items such as food, personal care products, books, and electronic equipment have been donated that contribute to the health, well-being, and success of those who receive them.
 Community Outreach continues to create new projects to serve our local foothill community.

-When members of Assistance League of Flintridge learned that teens “age out” of foster care as “emancipated minors” on their eighteenth birthday, they wanted to know more.
-They found that at a local high school there were eight such individuals, and another was living in a neighboring community.
-These young persons needed to set up housekeeping independently in their own living quarters.
+In 2017, when members of Assistance League of Flintridge learned that teens “age out” of foster care as “emancipated minors” on their eighteenth birthday, they wanted to know more.
+They identified a local high school where there were eight such individuals, and another was living in a neighboring community.
+These young persons needed to set up housekeeping independently.

-The ALF Community Needs Assessment and Outreach committee consulted with the Foster Youth Achievement Program in Student Health and Human Services, and the Los Angeles County Office of Education, Foster Youth Services Coordinating Program.
+The ALF Community Outreach committee consulted with the Foster Youth Achievement Program in Student Health and Human Services, and the Los Angeles County Office of Education, Foster Youth Services Coordinating Program.
 With their input and guidance, the ALF committee compiled a “wish list” of items needed by the teens in foster care.
 All of them were graduating from high school and planned to continue their education.
-“Our committee identified these young persons as being deserving of extra support at this transition in their lives,” said Linda Gill, CNA&O Chair.
+“Our committee identified these young persons as being deserving of extra support at this transition in their lives,” said Linda Gill, the CNA&O Chair at that time.